dynamsoft-docs/label-recognition-docs/programming/objectivec-swift/user-guide.md

 ### Include the Library

 1. Add the Dynamsoft Label Recognizer framework to your project.
-    - Drag and drop the framework(`[INSTALLATION FOLDER]\DynamsoftLabelRecognizer.framework`) into your Xcode project.
+    - Drag and drop the frameworks(`[INSTALLATION FOLDER]\DynamsoftCore.framework` and `[INSTALLATION FOLDER]\DynamsoftLabelRecognizer.framework`) into your Xcode project.
 Make sure to check `Copy items if needed` and `Create groups` to copy the framework into your project's folder.
     - Click on the project, go to the `General` > `Frameworks, Libraries, and Embedded Content`, set the embed type to `Embed & Sign`.

-2. Add the library `libc++.tbd`.
-    - Click + button.
-Search for the file `libc++.tbd`, select it and click Add button.
-Then the libc++.tbd file will be copied to your project.

-3. Import the framework in the file `ViewController.m`
+2. Import the framework in the file `ViewController.m`

     - Objective-C